abilandz/NAT3054/Lecture_3/make.md

 ##### Predefined scripting commands in cmake

-In this section the most frequently used predefined scripting commands **cmake** are covered in more detail.
+In this section the most frequently used predefined scripting commands in **cmake** are covered in more detail.
 These commands are always available, and their full list can be found in the official documentation at the following [link](https://cmake.org/cmake/help/latest/manual/cmake-commands.7.html#id3).

-* **message()** &mdash; Besides default printout of the text message to the stdout stream, this command offers a lot of other functionalites, through the usage of one of supported keywords as its first argument.
+* **message()** &mdash; Besides default printout of the text message to the _stdout_ stream, this command offers a lot of other functionalities, through the usage of one of supported keywords as its first argument.
 For instance:

   ```cmake
   message(FATAL_ERROR "terminating execution due to fatal error")